kserve/kserve/test/benchmark/README.md

 | 5/s minReplicas=1 | 1.748s | 515.565ms | 3.191s | 11.883s | 99.78% |

 #### CC=1
-- Create InferenceService with Container Concurrency set to 1, so activator respect container queue limit 1 and requests do not get queued on user pods.
+- Create `InferenceService` with `ContainerConcurrency` set to 1, so activator respect container queue limit 1 and requests do not get queued on user pods and requests can go to the pods which have capacity.

 ```yaml
 apiVersion: "serving.kubeflow.org/v1alpha2"